Akzo Nobel India Q3FY26 Results: Revenue Down 1% to ₹907.7 Crore, Earnings Call Reveals Strategic Growth Plans

 For the nine months ended December 31, 2025, the company reported revenue of ₹2,737.7 crore, down 2% from the previous year.
 EBITDA for the period stood at ₹380.7 crore with a margin of 13.9%.
 The period included exceptional items of ₹1,874 crore related to the sale of Powder and International Research Centre business.

-Chairman Parth Jindal emphasized the company's strategic positioning, stating the ambition to move from the fourth-largest player in India's paint space into the top three and subsequently the top two positions.
-The company remains focused on driving market share gains across all business segments while continuing innovation efforts to establish Dulux as a best-in-class brand.
+Chairman Parth Jindal emphasized the company's strategic positioning, with management maintaining commitment to shareholder value creation while embedding ESG principles in operational practices and pursuing sustainability ambitions.
+The company continues to focus on driving market share gains across all business segments while establishing Dulux as a best-in-class brand in the Indian market.

 Historical Stock Returns for Akzo Nobel